sukhoykin/ansible.ovpnproxy/README.md

 Ansible role to install OpenVPN on your VPS for certain list of prohibited IPs.

 ## Features
-* Install and configurate OpenVPN
+* Install and configure OpenVPN
 * Generate client configuration
 * Use Google DNS
 * Proxy traffic from defined IP list